bassdman/pluginize/README.md

             // removes the keys of the output
         },
-        return: 'akey', //if you want a specific key to be returned hooks:{
+        return: 'akey', //if you want a specific key to be returned onReturn(context){
-            return(context){
             //when you want sth completely different, for example a function, you can do it here :)
-            }
         }
     });